umee-network/umee-ethereum-contracts/README.md

 ```

-## Interact with Aave in Mainnet via console (NOT DEPLOYED ON MAINNET)
+## Interact with Umee in Mainnet via console (NOT DEPLOYED ON MAINNET YET)

-You can interact with Aave at Mainnet network using the Hardhat console, in the scenario where the frontend is down or you want to interact directly.
+You can interact with Umee at Mainnet network using the Hardhat console, in the scenario where the frontend is down or you want to interact directly.
 You can check the deployed addresses at https://docs.aave.com/developers/deployed-contracts.

 Run the Hardhat console pointing to the Mainnet network: